-- The Best middle-grade books of all time are timeless – the story isn’t so bogged down in some issue that would not apply 20 years later.
+- Timeless – the story isn’t so bogged down in some issue that would not apply 20 years later.

-- Ageless: Tthe best books for middle school students are truly enjoyable (and understandable by) 1st graders and grownups alike.
+- Ageless: They are truly enjoyable (and understandable by) 1st graders and grownups alike.

-- The best middle-grade books of all time are personable – it is easy to connect with the characters, both the kids and the adults.
+- Personable – it is easy to connect with the characters, both the kids and the adults.

-I have been reading books for a long time.
-Some are awesome, and some are not.
-Today, I am sharing the ones that I believe qualified to be the best middle-grade books of all time.
+I have been reading for a long time.
+Some stories are awesome, and some are not.
+Today, I am sharing the ones that I believe qualified to be the best middle grade books of all time.
 Not all are strictly Christian, but none of them are disrespectful in any way.
-Most actually make perfect family read-aloud materials, for 1st grade up, even if they are books for middle school students.
-There is even a collection of books about Libraries that are great for Middle schoolers!
+Most actually make perfect family read-aloud materials, for 1st grade up, even if they are written for 10-12-year-olds There is even a collection of books about Libraries that are great for Middle schoolers!